Author Archives: Lewitwer

 There’s a lot of discipline at play here, but I also think sometimes we make ourselves suffer needlessly.
 When I find myself dragging my carcass to training, or – GASP – skipping it entirely, I know it’s time for an intervention.

-• Give yourself what you need (no, you do not NEED that fourth Snickers bar).
+• Give yourself what you need.
 Do you need a rest day?
 Do you need to eat or drink?
 Do you need to be more deliberate in how you’re spending your time?
 What do you need?

 • Mix it up.
 Find the training equivalent of a trip to Babeland and put a little something different on the menu – new exercises, new moves, even a new apparatus.